 Pros:

-• May work for basically any object; adapting for a new data type may take just little to no changes in the tested code
+- May work for basically any object; adapting it for a new data type may require little to no changes in the tested code.

 Cons and Challenges:

-• For performance, comparison “existing vs coming” can be done in memory that may be challenging for big datasets
+- For performance, comparison of “existing vs. incoming” can be done in memory, which may be challenging for large datasets.

-• Deleting require batch load of the whole set to detect what existing items should be marked for removal
+- Deleting requires a batch load of the whole set to detect which existing items should be marked for removal.

 Technically, SAP Commerce doesn’t provide anything for avoiding unnecessary writes to the database.
-The closest thing is the piece called Delta Detection but it was designed for a bit different task.
+The closest thing is the piece called Delta Detection, but it was designed for a slightly different task.

 SAP Commerce’s delta detection mechanism acts as a kind of external metadata for existing items, containing “changed/unchanged” flags and the date/time of changes.
 This is useful for synchronizing two instances of SAP Commerce.

-However, this mechanism is useful for the scenario when SAP Commerce is a source system and exports the items and you want to avoid re-exporting the items not changed since the previous attempt.
+However, this mechanism is useful for the scenario where SAP Commerce is a source system that exports items and you want to avoid re-exporting the items not changed since the previous attempt.
 As for the task of “not re-importing what has already been received in SAP Commerce from an external system,” this functionality does not address it.

 Custom Comparative Data Analysis Approach